 Whether you are rushing to get to work or are frustrated when you are stuck behind a motorist who is driving far below the posted speed limit, following too closely behind the vehicle in front of you is a dangerous behavior that can lead to serious accidents.

-Tailgating is a serious problem in West Palm Beach and on other roads and highways throughout the State of Florida.
+Tailgating is a serious problem in Boca Raton h and on other roads and highways throughout the State of Florida.
 When a driver gets too close to the car in front, reaction time between vehicles diminishes, putting the vehicles at risk for a rear-end collision.

 Following Too Closely Behind Another Vehicle is Dangerous and Illegal in Florida